Art Sword Polish Restoration

 Blades with horimono or grooves add an additional 25%.

-nagamaki, and some of the more complex shapes may need to add up to
+nagamaki, jumonji yari and some of the more complex shapes will cost

-50%.
-Sorry, but these more complex shapes require a LOT of
+significantly more.
+Sorry, but these more complex shapes can

-and additional stones which must be specially shaped for the
+require additional stones which must be specially cut

 Full Polishes need to be scheduled well in advance.

 as the overall length of the blade from the mune-machi (notch where the

 spine meets the tang) to the point, basically the overall length of the

 functional portion of the blade.

 POLISH (Shiagetogi): Some times referred to as a